Ibrahim8781/EDURAKA/README.md

 # EDURAKA
-this ism my frist repository
+This is my frist repository
+Now we are committing changes.